Aaron-Macneill/dynpaper/README.md

 * `-f` Points to the file with the number replaced by `{}`.
 * `-s` Points to the shell configuration file.
 * `-e` Defines which environment to use to set the wallpaper.

 Now, .zshrc contains the following:

 ```sh
 #dynpaper
 dynpaper -f ~/Pictures/Wallpapers/mojave_dynamic_{}.png -e gnome &
 ```

+Dawn and Dusk information are __not__ required.
+They have default values 06:00 and 20:00 respectively and serve to better integrade woth the user's timezone.

 ## Contributing